 I wind it around my bike seat and keep the keys on my regular keychain so it’s essentially impossible for me to forget either.
 Plus, I can use it to lock two bikes if I’m with someone who doesn’t have a lock.

 Yep, this is a requirement.
 I don’t care how confident you are in your immortality.
 I don’t care that you think it looks dorky.
 I don’t care that it’s “inconvenient.”
 It ain’t worth it.
 Anytime I’m driving in traffic, my helmet is on.
 It’s a preeetttyy small inconvenience considering the downside (concussion, death, etc).

 Find a helmet you like, that fits securely, and is comfortable.
-I tried on almost every helmet Target offered and this one from Bell was my favey.
+I tried on almost every helmet Target offered and this Bell helmet was my favey.

 I loved Bell’s adjustable fit system – you can turn the dial on the back of the helmet to make sure it fits your head perfectly.
 It also didn’t look totally dorky, and the price was right (the theme of this blog is “I wanted to start biking for as cheap as possible without being unsafe”).

 Dudes, I have no advice for you.
 I’m sorry.
 But where my ladies at?!

 I have basically given up on wearing my hair down at any point in the summer.
 I sweat too much for it to recover from the bike ride, plus I discovered not blow drying my hair means I can sleep in another 15 minutes.

 Anyways.
 My under-helmet hairstyle is super simple.
 You just need two bobby pins and either a claw clip or ponytail holder (dealer’s choice).
 I pin the front section of my hair back from my face and then clip the remainder into a low bun.
 Don’t worry, I’m completely beauty-impaired, so it’s not difficult: